 Take a stroll in one of our quaint towns or a visit one of our beautiful cities and find your masterpiece among the many art galleries and shops.
 Meet some of our talented, local artisans and see Canadian works of art.
 Add a one of a kind, unique jewelry, pottery, or blown glass that was crafted in this area, to your collection.
-It’s all here for you in The Great Waterway.
+It’s all here for you in South Eastern Ontario.

-The arts represent an outlet of expression and the Great Waterway has an abundance of talented, creative artists and artisans telling the story of our region.
+The arts represent an outlet of expression and South Eastern Ontario has an abundance of talented, creative artists and artisans telling the story of our region.
 Their imaginations, talent and skill provide a wonderful visual experience showcasing our culture and natural beauty.
 All interests, all ages, all year round can attend one of the many art events or visit a local gallery!

 Prince Edward County Arts Trail will awaken your creative spirit.
 Drive through the countryside of The County and meet the talented artists and gallery owners, enjoying their works.
 The many studios and galleries include:

 Explore the Great Waterway’s numerous fairs and festivals that are geared to showcasing the region’s creativity and the artistic talents.